Carry Respect, Not A Blade

 If your child is open on a Child in Need (Section 17) or Child Protection (Section 47) Plan, there is a statutory requirement for a social worker to see your child:

-Your child will also be seen by other professionals who are part of the network.
-The frequency will be agreed by the professional and child.
-You, as the parent will be updated on when this will be and be provided with any key dates.
+Your child will also meet with other professionals who are part of the network.
+The frequency of these meetings will be agreed between the professionals and your child.
+As a parent, you will be kept informed of when these meetings will take place and provided with any key dates.

 Joe was on a Child Protection Plan, he was often left frustrated and annoyed due to visits being arranged and the staff member failing to show.